 Principal may be optionally repaid from time to time and is required to be paid (a) if the loan amount exceeds the borrowing base, whether due to a borrowing base redetermination or otherwise and (b) at the maturity date of October 15, 2014.
 We are obligated to pay a quarterly commitment fee equal to 0.5% per year of the unused portion of the borrowing base.
 The loan is secured by substantially all of our assets.
 The borrowing base is re-determined semi-annually with effective dates of April 1st and October 1st.
 In addition, we may request up to three additional redeterminations of the borrowing base during any 12-month period.
 The borrowing base was \$100.0 million at December 31, 2011.
-The borrowing base increased in 2012 through redeterminations and at December 31, 2012 and March 31, 2013, the borrowing base was \$135.0 million.
-The borrowing base was increased to \$180.0 in May 2013 in connection with our spring redetermination.
+The borrowing base increased throughout 2012 and 2013 through various redeterminations and at December 31, 2012 and June 30, 2013, the borrowing base was \$135.0 million and \$180.0 million, respectively.
 In connection with the IPO, we repaid all outstanding borrowings under our revolving credit facility and, as of December 31, 2012, had no outstanding borrowings.
-As of March 31, 2013, we had outstanding borrowings of \$36.5 million which bore a weighted average interest rate of 3.71%.
+In connection with our public offering of common stock in May 2013, we repaid all outstanding borrowings under our revolving credit facility and, as of June 30, 2013, had no outstanding borrowing under this facility.